tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/hastrategy.rst

 Currently (as of 2.1.1-beta), we begin with equal probabilities (or percentages, for brevity), and on every step, scale them by the inverse of the latencies observed during the last “karma” period, and then renormalize them.
-For example, if during the first 60 seconds after the master startup 4 mirrors had latencies of 10, 5, 30, and 3 msec/query respectively, the first adjustment step would go as follow:
+For example, if during the f.html 60 seconds after the master startup 4 mirrors had latencies of 10, 5, 30, and 3 msec/query respectively, the f.html adjustment step would go as follow:

 -  initial percentages: 0.25, 0.25, 0.25, 0.2%;